yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-sample-app.md

 The example has the following prerequisites:

-* You have created a cluster on YugabyteDB Managed
-  * For instructions, refer to [Create a cluster](../../cloud-basics/create-clusters/).
+* You have created a cluster on YugabyteDB Managed.
+For instructions, refer to [Create a cluster](../../cloud-basics/create-clusters/).
-* You have created a Hasura project and connected it to your cluster
-  * For instructions, refer to [Connect Hasura Cloud to YugabyteDB Managed](../hasura-cloud/).
+* You have created a Hasura project and connected it to your cluster.
+For instructions, refer to [Connect Hasura Cloud to YugabyteDB Managed](../hasura-cloud/).

   You will also need the **Admin Secret** of your Hasura project.

   For details on using Hasura Cloud, refer to the [Hasura Cloud documentation](https://hasura.io/docs/latest/graphql/cloud/index.html).

-## Install Hasura CLI
+* You have installed Hasura CLI.
 You apply database migrations to the Hasura project using the Hasura CLI.
 To install Hasura CLI, refer to [Installing the Hasura CLI](https://hasura.io/docs/latest/graphql/core/hasura-cli/install-hasura-cli.html#install-hasura-cli).

-## Download the Realtime Poll application
+### Download the Realtime Poll application

 The Realtime Poll application is available from the Yugabyte GraphQL Apps repository.